BurningPho3nix/BurningPho3nix-setup-script-for-rhel/README.md

 # BurningPho3nix setup script for RHEL (optimized for RHEL 9.x)

-This project helps you installing RPM-Fusion, making dnf.conf changes and installing applications quickly on CentOS Stream.
+This project helps you installing RPM-Fusion, making dnf.conf changes and installing applications and codecs quickly on RHEL.

 ______________________________________________________